gravitl/netmaker-docs/pro/pro-setup.rst

     chmod +x nm-quick.sh
     bash nm-quick.sh

-You can upgrade from an existing community server to an ee server with this script.
-Follow the prompts to setup an ee server and the script will make the necessary changes to your netmaker.env file and grab the ee docker-compose.override.yml file.
+You can upgrade from an existing community server to a pro server with this script.
+Follow the prompts to setup a pro server and the script will make the necessary changes to your netmaker.env file and grab the pro docker-compose.override.yml file.

 If you prefer to upgrade manually, go to your netmaker server and add the following to your netmaker.env file.